What Are The Best Places To Learn To Code Online?

 Why is this the case?
 Well let's ask them...

-Here's what one of our developers, Matt had to say:
+Here's what one of our own in-house developers, Matt, had to say:

 The biggest pro of FEM for me is that most of the courses are very short and concise.

-I could complete a course on X in less than 3 hours sometimes to learn the very specific thing I'm looking to learn as opposed to having to skim through a full 30+ hour crash course.
+I could complete a course on X in less than 3 hours.
+This was great because sometimes I just wanted to learn the very specific thing I'm looking to learn, as opposed to having to skim through a full 30+ hour crash course.

 The one downside is that since the courses are generally more live stream style, they don't feel as fast paced, focused, or engaging as perhaps ZTM's lecture system (2-15 minutes each).